aspose-html/aspose-html-reference-tutorials/html/english/java/custom-schema-message-handling/custom-schema-message-filter/_index.md

 In this step, you're defining the `CustomSchemaMessageFilter` class and initializing it with a schema value.
 The schema is passed to the constructor when creating an instance of this class.
 This value will be used later to match the protocol of incoming requests.

 ## Step 2: Override the `match` Method
-The core of the filtering logic lies in the `match` method, which you need to override.
-This method will determine whether a particular network request matches the custom schema you defined.
+The `match` method is the heart of the filter.
+It receives an `INetworkOperationContext` instance, extracts the request URI, and decides whether the request complies with the allowed schema.

 ```java
 @Override